Cost of War Memorial

 Get in Touch

 New recruits should hear from you the same day they sign up.
 Text or call the most promising new recruits that night.
-Tell them how excited you are and personally invite them to your first chapter meeting.
+Tell them how excited you are and personally invite them to your next meeting.

 Additionally, be sure to upload all your members and new recruits to your chapter page by using the Members Management tool on your chapter page at www.YALiberty.org.
 This tool is an easy way to manage membership lists and mass message them through the website.